News / Analysis

 Bitcoin remains above 9240 for now, as the Deutsche Boerse lists an exchange-traded product tracking it on Xetra – its 2nd in a month.

-Meanwhile, the Swiss government unanimously legislated a set of laws aimed at removing legal barriers from applying blockchain and other ledger technologies.
+Meanwhile, the Swiss government unanimously legislated a set of laws aimed at removing legal barriers from applying A shared online ledger in which data is maintained in closed sequentially developing, verifiable dat... and other ledger technologies.

 Corporate – GAAFs Under Scrutiny